deconf/Analytics-Insights/readme.txt

 Displays Google Analytics reports and real-time statistics in your WordPress Dashboard.
 Inserts the latest tracking code in every page of your site.

 == Description ==
-Using a widget, [Google Analytics Dashboard for WP](https://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics data and reports about: number of sessions, number of visitors (users), page views, bounce rates, organic searches, pages per visit directly on your WordPress Dashboard.
+This Google Analytics plugin for WordPress enables you to track your site using the latest Google Analytics tracking code and allows you to view the analytics reports in your
+WordPress install.

-In addition, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.
+In addition to a set of general reports, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.

-This plugin also inserts the latest version of the Google Analytics tracking code in every page of your site.
-The tracking code is fully customizable through options and hooks.
+The tracking code is fully customizable through options and hooks, allows you to collect data using custom dimensions and enables you to track downloads, outbound links, affiliate links, and fragment identifiers.

-> <strong>Google Analytics Dashboard for WP on GitHub</strong><br>
-> You can submit pull requests, feature requests or bugs on [Google Analytics Dashboard for WP](https://github.com/deconf/Google-Analytics-Dashboard-for-WP) repository.

 = Google Analytics Real-Time =